The growth of the Bulgarian Artillery :

 mortars, - in

 guns already in service.
-The
+Therefore,

 first 24 guns arrived at the end of 1891 and were assigned to the 3rd